 Energy in Nigeria

-Energy Access is seen as having more impact and becomes a Critical Uncertainty.
 Nigeria has seen an improvement in per capita income, but an estimated 40% of the population still lacks access to electricity.
-Installed generation capacity is above 12GW but only 4.5GW are available due to inadequate gas supplies and the condition of some generating plants.
-This results in massive load-shedding throughout the country.
+The installed generation capacity is more than 12GW but due to the problems of inadequate gas supplies and the condition of some generating plants, the available electricity is about 5 GW, resulting in massive load-shedding throughout the country.

-Renewable Energies move from the Actions to the Uncertainties section.
-The Nigerian government has devised policies covering a range of renewable options and a more flexible market design.
-It plans to expand the grid and green mini grids with financial support from development banks.
-The government has recently introduced the Energising Education Programme and Energising Markets Initiative through which 37 universities and 4 markets are being powered with off-grid plants (mostly solar photovoltaics).
+The government has adopted policies covering a range of renewable options and a more flexible market design.
+It plans to expand electricity supply with green mini grids.
+Financial support from development banks is being deployed for strengthening and expanding the national grid.
+The government recently developed the Energising Education Programme and Energising Markets Initiative, which will focus on powered off grid plants, mostly solar photovoltaics.